rppgithub/CarND-BehavioralCloning/README.md

 ## Approach
   * Used ideas from Nvidia paper and comma.ai to augment images.
 Also from Dr. Vivek Yadav learnt how to augment images.
   * Although the Nvidia model worked without any changes , I found that it took a while to train it on my laptop.
 My mentor suggested reading Mohan Karthik's paper @mohankarthik
   * Another student Mengxi Wu wrote about the tiny model with just a few parameters.
 I borrowed the idea of using just the S channel in the HSV color space.
 This works for both the tracks.
 I experimented by adding a slight offset to the left and right steering through a set of trial and error.
-Also, flipped images to augment.
+Originally, I had flipped images but noticed that it makes the driving erratic after a while.
+So, I have not used this technique anymore.
   * Driving on track 2, noticed that the car had difficulty going up-hill.
 I modified drive.py to set throttle to .5 whenever speed decreased to less than 5 mph.
 With this change, the car is now able to finish track 2.
 Track 1 worked with throttle set to .2.
   * Many thanks to all of the people on the forums and the keras documentation.